kirill-rubashevskiy/kirill-rubashevskiy/README.md

 # Hi there, I'm Kirill Rubashevskiy👋

+- I'm a junior data scientist;

-I am a junior data scientist, looking for an entry-level job or internship.
+I am currently looking for an entry-level job or internship.